mmarfil/tinfoilhat/README.md

 With Safari 11, Apple introduced a new feature called Inteligent Tracking Protection which prevents cross-site tracking and browser fingerprinting.
 You can read more about it [here](https://webkit.org/blog/8613/intelligent-tracking-prevention-2-1/).
 It's pretty neat how it works.

 ##### Recommended Extensions
 Sadly, there are not many good extensions available for Safari.
 Due to some API limitations, extensions like uBlock Origin, HTTPS Everywhere, Cookie AutoDelete and custom tweaks cannot be supported—but I told you, right?
-Safari is not the best of the options and you should only use it if you'd rather convenience over greater protection.
+Safari is not the best of the options and you should only use it if you'd rather a little more convenience over greater protection.

-The only extension I have currently installed is [1Blocker](https://1blocker.com), it does a very good job at blocking ads, and in combination with DNS level ad blocking (more info below), it should be enough for most of your needs.
+The only extension I have currently installed is [1Blocker](https://1blocker.com), it does a very good job at blocking ads, and in combination with DNS level ad blocking (more info below), it should be enough for most needs.

 #### Bonus: DNS Level Ad Blocking